Agentic trade for things that have to be real

 enforced

 The contract holds the money in escrow, locks the terms, and anchors every claim by hash.
 Accept on arrival and the funds release; if something's wrong, the claim is already on the record, with the evidence to compare.
-Nothing rests on the seller's word — only on this, and it outlives the trade.
+Nothing rests on the seller's word.
+Only on this, and it outlives the trade.

 What you see